princeibs/celo-101-tutorial/README.md

 }
 ```

-The code snippet above is a library we created which will be used to check the length of the names in our Naming System so they can be validated.
+The code snippet above is a library we created, which will be used to check the length of the names in our Naming System so they can be validated.
 You don’t need to know about the details of the code at this point as it contains more high-level concepts and not our focus for this tutorial.

 * `ENS.sol`